 The Cape Leopard Trust is grateful for the generosity of private individuals, families and trusts that make contributions to the project.
 No matter how big or small the amount, every cent goes to ensuring that the Cape Leopard Trust can continue to conserve the incredible biodiversity found in the Cape mountain ranges.

-A camera trap costs R3600 to sponsor per annum and will be used to gather further data in one of our study sites.
-We acknowledge each camera sponsorship by placing the sponsors name on the unit for a period of one year.
+A camera trap costs R4500 to sponsor per annum and will be used to gather further data in one of our study sites.
+We acknowledge each camera sponsorship by placing the sponsor’s name on the website and sending an update every six months.

 As part of our marketing and fundraising strategies, the Cape Leopard Trust offers a range of merchandise that promotes the project and increases the presence of our organisation.
 By purchasing an item from our store, you play a pivotal role in helping us raise much needed funds to drive our conservation efforts, as well as promoting the marketing of the Cape Leopard Trust.